robjg/oddjob/README.txt

 Changes in 1.3.0
 ----------------
+- Add a zero length string check to Check Job.
+Also added a Designer.
 - Added a Grep Job that can search files or any other input for text or a regular expression.
 - The Date Type now supports the use of shortcuts for NOW, TODAY, TOMORROW